SSG-DRD-IOT/intel_retail_workshop/Video_Performance/Explore_Intel_Media_SDK_Samples.md

 ![](images/system_monitor.png)

-Open the Performance monitoring tool as shown in the picture
+Open the System Monitor, performance monitoring tool as shown in the picture

 This tool is used to compare the CPU performance of the below two cases.